tokenized/tokenized-sdk-example-react/README.md

 **`React hook`** Masked email address that a passphrase reset confirmation email was sent to.
 Display this after the user begins the recovery (forgot passphrase) process, as part of the prompt to enter the confirmation code.

-_Note that in an upcoming release of the SDK, seed passphrase reset will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this hook will no longer be necessary._

 **Returns**: <code>string</code> - The email address to display, with the middle part masked with asterisks to prevent revealing sensitive information outside an